clescot/kafka-connect-http/docs/request_handling.md

 # request handling

+## Requests are asynchronously handled

+to avoid any website bottleneck (slow responses), we execute http requests asynchronously.

+## Details

 ![Request handling](retry_mechanism.png)

 According to this request Handling schema, here are the steps involved in request handling :